Ozark Air Lines Flight 650: Investigation

 The resulting NTSB investigation determined that the snow removal operations were controlled from the tower.
 The snow plow, call sign Sweeper 7, had been routinely directed to exit the runway to accommodate arrivals and departures.
 When Flight 650 was handed off from approach control to the tower it did not initiate contact with the tower.
 The tower controller eventually contacted the flight and cleared it to land.
 No communications had been made between the tower and Sweeper 7 after Flight 650 was handed off to the tower controller.
-Neither the approach or tower controller had advised Flight 650 that snow removal operations were in progress.
+Neither the approach nor tower controller had advised Flight 650 that snow removal operations were in progress.
 The hourly ATIS broadcast advised that blowing snow conditions were present, leading the flight crew to not be concerned when they witnessed snow blowing across the runway.
 The board concluded the snow removal operations were inadequately supervised by the tower.

-Aftermath

-The aircraft involved in the accident was eventually returned to service with a replacement right wing salvaged from Air Canada Flight 797 that had been destroyed by fire after an emergency landing at Cincinnati/Northern Kentucky International Airport earlier that year.
-The aircraft was acquired by Republic Airlines and flew with Northwest Airlines after their merger until it was retired in 2006.